The one pumpkin art project that your kids will *beg* you to do every year! Drip paint pumpkins will be your new favorite fall activity for kids.

 - Add one spoon to each cup of paint.

-- Invite your littles to spoon the paint onto the pumpkin!
+- Invite your littles to spoon the paint onto the pumpkin.

 - As the paint obeys the laws of gravity, it will roll down the sides of the pumpkin and onto the tray.

 - Optional: When the paint gets really, really thick and layered, we rinse the pumpkin off with water and then let the kids continue working on the “blank canvas.”
 We might rinse it 3-10 times an hour depending on how many kids are working on it.
-This keeps it fresh, inviting, and exciting!
+This keeps it fresh, inviting, and exciting.

-One of the few times we use tempera paint
+Drip paint pumpkins are of the few times we use tempera paint

 But for this project?
 We do both.